Rikj000/Laravel-Tracing/README.md

 > Lumen does not support this feature, but you can still create traces for jobs manually using tracer instance.

-Let your queue jobs be traced by adding `Vinelab\Tracing\Contracts\ShouldBeTraced` interface to your job class.
+Let your queue jobs be traced by adding `Rikj000\Tracing\Contracts\ShouldBeTraced` interface to your job class.

 The container span will include the following tags: